 Gifting a tattoo can be really exciting, but it's not a race to the finish line.
 Give your loved one time, space, and freedom to choose a design on their own.
 If they're open to you showing them inspiration, look at magazines, Pinterest, or Instagram, and send it their way.
 Whatever you do, resist the urge to make any decisions for them, even if they ask.
 You should never be responsible for deciding what's going to be permanently etched on another person's body.

 Taking things slowly also gives your giftee a chance to change their mind about wanting a tattoo altogether.
 That's OK.
 Don't pressure them to move forward if they end up not wanting to.

 This is your gift, so it's great if you're able to be there for the actual tattooing (if that's what your giftee wants).
 Especially if this is their first ink, they might appreciate some support and maybe a hand to squeeze.

 A tattoo is a very bold present—a gift that keeps on giving.
 Don't be presumptuous if you don't know your loved one wants it for sure.
 No returns or exchanges.

 When In Doubt, Go Faux

 If your giftee is interested in exploring the world of tattoos but isn't fully committed to an idea for a permanent design, consider going faux.
-Inkbox makes beautiful fake tattoos using long-lasting (but temporary) For Now ink that stays on skin for up to two weeks.
+Inkbox makes beautiful fake tattoos using long-lasting (but temporary) For Now ink that stays on skin for up to two weeks, according to the brand.
 The coolest part?
 The brand regularly partners with incredible artists, like Mira Mariah of Girl Knew York (best known for Ariana Grande's most memorable tattoos) and Brittany Randell of Humblebee Tattoo.
 There's also a Freehand Ink tool that allows your giftee to draw their own design, and an option for custom tattoos.

 Next up, your guide to tanning and tattoos.